 One of the most exciting things to do in Niagara Falls, USA, is to watch “Niagara: Legends of Adventure” at Niagara Adventure Theatre.
 It is a 30-minute action-packed film on the history and myths of Niagara Falls.
 The film is shown daily every 45 minutes and is available in six languages other than English: German, French, Spanish, Mandarin Chinese, Korean and Japanese.

 During this thrilling adventure film, you will learn some interesting facts about the explorers and early settlers of Niagara Falls.
-Furthermore, you will listen to some stories about the daredevils who made barrel trips over the falls and the ones who broke the world record for walking on a tightrope over the falls.
+Furthermore, you will listen to some stories about the daredevils who made barrel trips over the falls and those who broke the world record for walking on a tightrope.

 20. Fashion Outlets of Niagara Falls